crownstone/website/17-indoor-localization.md

 * Works already with only a few Crownstones (four and up)
 * No metric information required (no need to measure distances between Crownstones)
 * Accuracy can be addressed by the user.
-People can retrain if they move furniture, do remodelling, etc.
+People can retrain if they move furniture, do remodeling, etc.
 * Room-level accuracy can be obtained (at around 1.5 meters).

 Disadvantages: